The War on Defects

 What Can I Expect from EQA?

-You cannot expect to build and ship high quality parts without knowledge of your manufacturing processes, and EQA provides this knowledge regarding the incidence of defects and where these defects are occurring.
-As you may have inferred from the above, this module requires significant setup to define the inspection attributes and then use them in specifications and inspection plans.
-EQA provides a means of gathering production data and storing the data in a format readily available for analysis through SPC software or user-written reports and dashboards, allowing you to see what is going on in your shop floor.
+You cannot expect to build and ship high-quality parts without knowledge of your manufacturing processes, and EQA provides this knowledge regarding the incidence of defects and where these defects are occurring.
+As you may have inferred from the above, this module requires a significant setup to define the inspection attributes and then use them in specifications and inspection plans.
+EQA provides a means of gathering production data and storing the data in a format readily available for analysis through SPC software or user-written reports and dashboards, allowing you to see what is going on on your shop floor.